New Book by Dr. Patrick J. Knapp

 International Cultic Studies Association (Previously known as the American Family Foundation) – The International Cultic Studies Association (ICSA) provides practical, cult-related resources and services for families, former group members, mental health professionals, clergy, attorneys, educators, and young people.

 Apologetics Index – Vast clearing house of cult-related news, information, resources, etc. One of the best sites on the Web regarding cults and abusive groups.

-Darkness to Light – Large and broad informational website providing a great deal of thoughtful and carefully researched material on the topic of religious abuse and belief
+Darkness to Light – a large Christian informational website providing thoughtful and carefully researched material on the topic of religious abuse and belief

 Cult News - information website on various newsworthy articles on religious abuse and resources for thought reform interventions.